Bone Densitometry & Dxa Scans in Dallas, TX

-Open 7 days a week, Southwest Diagnostic Imaging Center is a full-range, experienced, state-of-the-art imaging center in Dallas.
+Open 7 days a week, Southwest Diagnostic Imaging Center is a full-range, experienced, state-of-the-art imaging center in Dallas, TX.
 Our mission is to provide unsurpassed patient care, the most advanced diagnostic imaging technology, and the highest standards of quality.
 If you are in need of a bone densitometry exam, please contact our office at (214) 345-6905 and schedule an appointment today.

 Dxa Scan Hours